Michigan sheriff refuses to name suspect in deputy’s slaying - NewsBreak

 The suspect in the fatal shooting of a sheriff’s deputy during a pursuit in southwestern Michigan had been involved in a car chase with another law enforcement agency earlier the same day, authorities said Monday.

-Michigan State Police on Monday identified the man, who was later shot and killed by deputies, as Kyle Goidosik, 35, of Vicksburg, MLive.com reported.

-Speaking at a news conference earlier, Kalamazoo County Sheriff Richard Fuller said the suspect pointed a gun at deputies at a gas station in Galesburg Saturday night then drove away.
+Speaking at a news conference, Kalamazoo County Sheriff Richard Fuller declined to name the suspect who pointed a gun at deputies at a gas station in Galesburg Saturday night then drove away.
 The deputies chased the suspect who shot and critically wounded Deputy Ryan Proxmire during that pursuit.

 The suspect lost control of his vehicle and drove into a field where he was killed in an exchange of gunfire with the other deputies.